 Our supply chain is built on strong, transparent and trusted relationships, which are critical to ensuring product quality, availability and affordability for our customers.
 By seeking to be the partner of choice to suppliers, GM is better positioned to:

 Our Senior Vice President of Global Purchasing and Supply Chain (GPSC) is a member of GM’s senior leadership team, which drives the company’s strategy.
-This officer is responsible for working with suppliers to accelerate innovation, eliminate waste and deliver superior financial performance, while ensuring that supply chain standards are defined and understood.
+This leader is responsible for working with suppliers to accelerate innovation, eliminate waste and deliver superior financial performance, while ensuring that supply chain standards are defined and understood.

 GPSC is reshaping how the company and its suppliers work together, partner for mutual success and deliver greater value for our customers.
 Priorities for this group include: